-Special guest Peter Rodriguez, CMO of Brand Igniter, cautioned us to “deliver on your promise every day, with each touchpoint.”
+Special guest Peter Rodriguez, CMO of Brand Igniter, cautions to “deliver on your promise every day, with each touchpoint.”
 Whether it’s a blog post, email or phone call, take control of your brand.
 Like a Brand Manager, your personal brand has a promise of consistent delivery, a consistent experience of you as an individual.
-In a time of limited attention spans, your personal brand is a short-cut to understanding your value.
+In a time of limited attention spans, your brand is a shortcut to understanding your value.
 Think about what you can say in the first five seconds before you lose their attention.

 “Trust is everything.
 It takes time to build and one second to lose.”

 As we’re experiencing issues with our political leaders worldwide, we can all take a lesson.
 Trust is critical.
 Try to anticipate your hurdles and build them into your plan.
 Know your limitations and blind spots.
 Lean into your intellect and your skill sets.
 Consider your stamina, both your health and physical ability.
 According to Ric, the most significant blockage that people encounter is fear.
 When we say that we can’t do something, our apprehension is what gets in the way.